 Going on a safari in Malawi requires thorough preparation, from understanding the latest travel requirements to packing appropriately for your adventure.
 Here are updated guidelines covering visa requirements, health advisories, and a checklist of what to pack to ensure a smooth and enjoyable journey.

-Checking the most current visa and entry requirements before your travel is crucial, as policies can change.
+Always check the most current entry requirements before travel, as policies may continue to evolve.
 Ensure your passport is valid for at least six months beyond your planned departure date from Malawi and has at least two blank pages.

 A thoughtful packing list enhances the safari experience, ensuring you’re prepared for various activities and weather conditions: